-- 39. The general apportionment is simple to administer.
-However, it may not fully reflect the business cost base of an insurer, such as when zero-rated supplies to non-residents are also being made.
-In this case, an insurer may apply to the Comptroller for a determination to use an alternative apportionment formula.
+- 41. The general apportionment formula may not fully reflect the business cost base of an insurer.
+In that case, an insurer may apply to the Comptroller for a determination to use an alternative apportionment formula.
 An application must be made in writing to the Comptroller, setting out the proposed apportionment formula and justification for its use by the insurer.
-The Comptroller may ask for further information from the insurer before making a determination. - 40.
+The Comptroller may ask for further information from the insurer before making a determination. - 42.
 The Comptroller may approve an application if the Comptroller considers it reasonable and justified.
 An alternative apportionment formula approved by the Comptroller may only be used by the insurer from the first tax period commencing after the Comptroller's determination.
-The Comptroller may revoke a determination if satisfied that the justification for its use no longer substantially exists. - F. VAT treatment of claims under taxable insurance policies from July 1st, 2015 - 41.
-If an insurer makes a payment to an insured pursuant to a claim under a policy of insurance that comprises taxable insurance services, the claim is settled on a VAT inclusive basis provided the person performing the services or delivering the goods to the insured is a VAT registrant.
+The Comptroller may revoke a determination if satisfied that the justification for its use no longer substantially exists.

+F. VAT treatment of claims under taxable insurance policies from July 1, 2015

+43. If an insurer makes a payment to an insured pursuant to a claim under a policy of insurance that comprises taxable insurance services, the claim is settled on a VAT inclusive basis provided the person performing the services or delivering the goods to the insured is a VAT registrant.
 It does not matter if the amount is paid direct to the insured or to a third party supplier of goods or services on behalf of the insured.

 In cases where a cash settlement is made to the insured (rather than the insurance company paying directly for the good or service), the cash settlement will be deemed to include VAT.
-Insurance companies may make a claim for input credit on cash settlements.
+Insurance companies may make a claim for input credit on cash settlements only where such settlements are made to a VAT registrant.

-42. However, if a payment is made to an insured who is a registrant, the insured must account for the VAT included in the settlement amount, as the settlement amount is taken to be consideration for a supply made by the insured.
+- 4. Where a payment is made to an insured who is a registrant, the insured must account for the VAT included in the settlement amount, as the settlement amount is taken to be consideration for a supply made by the insured.
 The insured is deemed to have made a supply as the settlement amount is indemnification of the insured's loss incurred while carrying out a taxable activity.
 The insured does not need to issue a VAT invoice.
-Any written evidence from the insurer of the insurer's payment is sufficient documentation for the

-- purposes of accounting for the payment.
-Paragraphs 94-97 set out how an insured business should account for VAT on premiums and claims. - 43.
-If the insured is not a registrant, the insured does not need to account for the VAT paid on an insurance claim. - 44.
+Any written evidence from the insurer of the insurer's payment is sufficient documentation for the purposes of accounting for the payment.
+Paragraphs 94-97 set out how an insured business should account for VAT on premiums and claims. - 45.
+If the insured is not a registrant, the insured does not need to account for the VAT paid on an insurance claim. - 46.
 The insurer may claim an ITD in respect of the VAT included in the settlement amount provided that the insurer receives a VAT invoice or a VAT sales receipt from the insured.
+It therefore follows that if the settlement is to an insured person who is not a VAT registrant the insurer would not be in a position to receive a VAT invoice or VAT sales receipt from the insured and would not be in a position to claim an ITD in such circumstances.

-Example 3: Payment of a settlement from July 1st, 2015 to a policy holder
+Example 3: Payment of a settlement after July 1, 2015 to a policy holder